tedelm/PowershellFalcox/README.md

 ## To Do list...
 - [x]  Create Serial interface (Possible?) - YES!
 Working!
-- [x]  Create "Get-FalcoXConfigLocal" functionality - Working on it!
+- [x]  Create "Get-FalcoXConfigLocal" functionality - Done!
 - [ ]  Create "Set-FalcoXConfigLocal" functionality - Working on it!
 - [ ]  Create Set-FalcoXConfig functionality - Working on it!
-- [ ]  Create Get-FalcoXConfig functionality - Working on it!
+- [x]  Create Get-FalcoXConfig functionality - Working on it!
 - [ ]  VTX channel mapping, not verified - Working on it!
+- [x]  Cli: Version - Done!
-- [ ]  Cli: Version, Status, Tasks - Working on it!
+- [ ]  Speed up restore cmdlet - Working on it!

 ## Support